7 minute read

 Improved accuracy of natural language processing (NLP) applications

-By correctly identifying the intended meaning of named entities, NLP applications such as sentiment analysis, chatbots, and machine translation can be more accurate in their understanding and interpretation of text.
+By correctly identifying the intended meaning of named entities, NLP applications such as sentiment analysis, chatbots, and machine translation can be more accurate in understanding and interpreting text.

 Better information retrieval